siliconchronicles/clock-module/docs/cupl.md

 The name `deb_mauto` means "debounced mode=automatic".
 An active `mauto` signal will be the "set" operation in the latch.
 An active `mman` signal will be the "reset" operation.

 The name `deb_mman` means "debounced mode=manual".
-Another latch for this is not required, it's always the opossite of `deb_mauto`.
-This guarantees that consistently exactly one of the `deb_xxx` signals will be active at any given time.
+I don't need another latch for this signal.
+It's always the opposite of `deb_mauto`.
+Doing this guarantees that consistently exactly one of the `deb_xxx` signals will be active at any given time.

 These two signals are sent to pins 14 and 16 which are used for the mode indicator LEDs